 Emerald, like the nearby small townships of Rubyvale and Sapphire is so named for the gems found here.
 Today though, it’s coal that rules the roost.

-Emerald with a population of 14,000 has all the infrastructure you would expect in a town this size that supports very profitable coal, cotton, cattle, citrus and grain industries.
+With a population of 14,000, Emerald has all the infrastructure you would expect in a town this size that supports very profitable coal, cotton, cattle, citrus and grain industries.